 I don’t mind having something in the oven and another thing (or even two) on the stove.
-Last week I was grilling chipotle chicken, and on the stovetop I had Mexican rice going on one burner, and fancy seasoned fajita veggies going on another burner.
+Last week I was grilling chipotle chicken, and on the stovetop I had Mexican rice going on one burner and fajita veggies going on another.
 It was delicious and worth the effort, but man, it felt like I was juggling.

-When you want something simple and easy for dinner, nothing beats a one pot recipe, especially when it’s so delicious and so lean at the same time like Burn the Fat Feed the Muscle one pot creole rice.
+When you want something simple and easy for dinner, nothing beats a one pot recipe, especially when it’s delicious and lean at the same time.
+This one pot creole rice with beef (aka “dirty rice”) checks every box.

-One pot creole rice with extra lean ground beef became an instant new favorite from the first time I tried it.
-I couldn’t believe how easy it was to make in one pot on the stovetop.
-I now eat this on repeat often and make it in batches for meal prep.
+One pot creole rice with extra lean ground beef became an instant favorite the first time I made it.
+I couldn’t believe how easy it was to pull off in one pot on the stovetop.
+It’s also great for making in big batches for meal prep

-I used my Lodge enameled cast iron dutch oven (this is my Amazon associates link) which I love, but any large sauce pot or sauce pot you have will do.
+I used my Lodge enameled cast iron dutch oven which I love, but any large sauce pot or sauce pot you have will do.
 (If you scale up the ingredients, make it a big pot).

-It’s not only the convenience and ease of cooking I like, it’s also the fact that this is another recipe where you can use the calorie density reduction trick, if you want to.
+It’s not only the convenience and ease of cooking that’s great, it’s also the fact that this is another recipe where you can use the calorie density reduction trick, if you want to.

 In this case, even if you split this batch of one pot creole rice four ways, each individual serving is only getting 3/4 cup of rice, with tons of veggies, plenty of protein, and the total calories are only 389 per serving.